roberts-sandbox/test-israt2/_posts/2012-09-28-github-blogging-made-easy-with-windows.md

 categories: Blogging
 ---

-I rethought about the previous post I made on blogging fundamentals with github.
+The previous post I made on blogging fundamentals with github made rethink about the pain to setup and write a blog post.
 I am lazy and tackled it better now!
 I learned the art of copying and make it happen rather than taking up all the pain to generate someone else created (using [Octopress](http://octopress.org/))

 In the previous [post](http://sarat.in/Blogging/2012/08/23/setting-up-new-octpress-with-github-for-blogging.html), I explained about setting up a github blog with Octopress.
 Octopress is an excellent framework over github Pages ([Jekyll](https://github.com/mojombo/jekyll)).